Argyll's Rising: Background

-Although the Church of Scotland, or kirk, strongly opposed Catholicism, most argued there was no religious or legal justification for taking up arms.
-Nevertheless, a significant minority opposed both James and those who had regained control of the kirk under the Rescissory Act 1661.
-The Act also required ministers to renounce the 1638 Covenant; around 270 refused and lost their positions, the majority based in Southwest Scotland, an area dominated by the Campbell Earls of Argyll.
-These dissidents held religious services in the open fields, known as conventicles, which often attracted thousands of worshippers, and were subject to increasing persecution.
+As a result, most members of the Church of Scotland argued there was no justification for taking up arms.
+Nevertheless, a significant minority had been expelled from the church under the Rescissory Act 1661, primarily in Southwest Scotland, an area dominated by the Duke of Argyll.
+These dissidents held religious services in the open fields, known as conventicles, which often attracted thousands of worshippers.